A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Introduction

 \section{Introduction}

-Reliable execution of robotic tasks in highly unstructured and dynamic scenarios is fundamental to bring robots into human-inhabited environments.
+Reliable execution of robotic tasks in highly unstructured and dynamic scenarios is fundamental to bringing robots into human-inhabited environments.
 In such environments, robots need to accurately control their motion in free space as well as during physical interactions, which requires the capability to generate and adapt online reference behaviors in the form of motion, impedance, and/or force trajectories.
-Therefore, an effective encoding of diverse trajectory data is the key to spread robotic solutions in everyday environments.
+Therefore, an effective encoding of diverse trajectory data is the key to spreading robotic solutions in everyday environments.

-The \ac{lfd} paradigm \citep{schaal1999Is} aims at developing learning solutions that allow the robot to enrich its skills via human guidance.
-Among the existing approaches \citep{Billard2016Learning, Ravichandar2020Recent}, the idea of encoding robotic skills into stable dynamical systems has gained interest in the \ac{lfd} community~\citep{ijspeert2013, Khansari2011learning, zadeh2014learning}.

-\acp{dmp} \citep{Ijspeert2002Learning} are one of the first and most popular dynamical system based approaches for \ac{lfd}. \acp{dmp} are capable of encoding both discrete and periodic robotic skills into time-dependent systems.
-Discrete skills, also referred as point-to-point motions, constist of motion trajectories with a fixed start and end point (goal) and are well-suited to represent many human daily tasks such as picking and placing objects.
+The \ac{lfd} paradigm \cite{schaal1999Is} aims to develop learning solutions that allow the robot to enrich its skills via human guidance.
+Among the existing approaches \cite{Billard2016Learning, Ravichandar2020Recent}, the idea of encoding robotic skills into stable dynamical systems has gained interest in the \ac{lfd} community~\cite{ijspeert2013, Khansari2011learning, zadeh2014learning}. \acp{dmp} \cite{Ijspeert2002Learning} are one of the first and most popular dynamical system-based approaches for \ac{lfd}. \acp{dmp} are capable of encoding both discrete and periodic robotic skills into time-dependent systems.
+Discrete skills, also referred to as point-to-point motions, constist of motion trajectories with a fixed start and end point (goal) and are well-suited to represent many human daily tasks such as picking and placing objects.